 The holiday season is upon us, which means it’s time to break out that tinsel, concoct a cornucopia, and unveil your favorite pumpkin pie recipe for your friends and family to enjoy.
 But, before you can sit back and relax with a cup of hot cocoa, you need to prepare for all your holiday parties, guests, and more.
-Don’t get caught unprepared.
+Don’t get caught unprepared, get organized for the holidays.
 Getting organized for the holidays can be difficult, but not with Saint Louis Closet Co.
 Here is our list of seven organizational tips to help you get ready for a successful holiday season.

 Clean Out Your Pantry

 Your pantry is constantly in use, and you’re going to need all the space you can get for all your holiday ingredients.
 Trying to store all your holiday essentials with your day-to-day necessities can be challenging.
 We suggest that you purge or donate items that no longer serve a purpose.
 Organize food staples in pull-out tray shelves or baskets with labels.
 This organizational method will help you see what you have and what you need.
 Using a uniform labeling system to make everything consistent will add to your organization.
 With Saint Louis Closet Co.’s adjustable shelving and stylish cabinetry, it’ll be easy and fun to keep your pantry space clean and organized.

 Organize Your Kitchen

 Check each drawer and check them twice for all the necessary utensils for your holiday meals.
 Making sure everything is clean and ready to go is an excellent start to any cooking or baking extravaganza.
 As you start to figure out which utensils you need, make a note of any that seem out-of-date or overused.
 You can replace them or add new ones to your Christmas wish list.